-To start, Ohora did send me some product to try but this post is entirely my own thoughts and opinions.
+To start, Ohora did send me some product to try but this post contains only my own thoughts and opinions.
 Let’s get started!

-To begin, let’s get to know Ohora the brand.
 Ohora is the number 1 best selling gel nails in Korea and Japan.
 They were launched in 2019 and have sold over 20 million products since.
+Glamour Magazine named Ohora a top beauty innovator in 2022.
 They’re ranked number 1 in Amazon’s nail & wraps category and get an overall of 4.8 out of 5 star rankings.

 Ohora was created to give you salon-like quality nails that are easy to apply at home or on the go.
 They created the first semi-cured nail strips on the market, starting in Asia and slowly making their way to the United States.